ilovepixelart/ts-migrate-mongoose/README.md

 Commands:
-  list                             list all migrations create <migration-name>          create a new migration file up [options] [migration-name]    run all migrations or a specific migration if name provided down [options] <migration-name>  roll back migrations down to given name prune                            delete extraneous migrations from migration folder or database help [command]                   display help for command
+  list                             list all migrations create <migration-name>          create a new migration file up [options] [migration-name]    run all migrations or a specific migration if name is provided down [options] <migration-name>  roll back migrations down to given name prune                            delete extraneous migrations from migration folder or database help [command]                   display help for command